Chicken Cacciatore in a Terracotta PotMar 03, 2017Posted by Chef LeoPrint

 It’s either blistering heat or frigid cold.
 We like to blame this phenomenon on Lake Michigan.
 Locally, we refer to it as the “Lake Effect”.
 In the winter months, when we are all tucked in and waiting for the weather to warm up, usually we will go from Winter to Summer in a 24 hour period without really knowing the joys of Spring or Fall, there’s nothing better than preparing a slow cooked meal in front of an open fire.

 As a kid, I can remember coming home from school on a cold winter day and immediately smelling the house filled with whatever goodness my mother had been cooking up in the kitchen.
 As southern Italians, our regional winter cuisine was always something that was simmering in a pot low and slow.
-This method of cooking would allow magical things to happen as flavors and textures would change as they cooked slowly for hours.
-My recipe for Chicken Cacciatore cooked in a terracotta pot is a tribute to my mother and her passion to make meals in the same manner that her mother taught her.
+This method of Terracotta cooking would allow magical things to happen as flavors and textures would change as they cooked slowly for hours.
+My recipe for Chicken Cacciatore in the oven is a tribute to my mother and her passion to make meals in the same manner that her mother taught her.

 “Clay pots need to warm up slowly to prevent cracking.
 Give your pot 5 minutes to warm before placing it in a hot oven.” – Leo